haproxy/haproxy/doc/lua-api/index.rst

   * **txn** (*class AppletTCP*) or (*class AppletHTTP*): this is an object used for manipulating the current HTTP request or TCP stream.

-  Here, an exemple of service registration. the service just send à 'Hello world' as an http response.
+  Here, an exemple of service registration. the service just send an 'Hello world' as an http response.

 .. code-block:: lua